By Gonzalo Laje, MD, as told to Kara Mayer Robinson

 Light therapy can ease symptoms, improve sleep, and increase energy.
 It depends on the device, but your doctor may recommend using light panels or goggles every morning for about 20-30 minutes, starting in the fall.

 Psilocybin, or “mushrooms,” has been studied as a possible depression treatment for many years.
 It’s not clear if it’s better than traditional antidepressants, but it may have fewer side effects.
 It may be an option if you’ve tried other things and they didn’t work.
+Talk to your doctor to see if it's a good option for you.

 Nitrous oxide (N2O), commonly known as “laughing gas,” may help with depressive symptoms.
 It’s fast-acting and may be similar to ketamine.
 But there’s no clear strategy yet for how to use N20 for depression.
 This may change in the near future as more research is being done now.